civicrm/civicrm-core/ext/afform/README.md

   for checking pre-conditions, reporting errors, handling edge-cases, etc.
 * Although afforms are can be used in AngularJS, they don't fully support tooling like `cv ang:html:list` and `hook_civicrm_alterAngular`.
 We'll need a core patch to allow that.
+* We generally need to provide more services for managing/accessing data (e.g. `crm-api3`).